Tusharkadam5/node-mysql-sequelize/README.md

 ## Available Scripts

-Find the `sql-database.txt` file in project directory and need to create mysql database on your local.
+Find the `sql-database.txt` file in project directory and you need to create mysql database on your local.

 In the project directory, you can run: